aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/export-range-of-cells-in-a-worksheet-to-image/_index.md

 ---
 title: Export Range of Cells in a Worksheet to Image with JavaScript via C++
 linktitle: Export Range of Cells in a Worksheet to Image
 type: docs
 weight: 60
 url: /javascript-cpp/export-range-of-cells-in-a-worksheet-to-image/
 ---

 ## **Possible Usage Scenarios**

-You can make an image of a worksheet using Aspose.Cells for JavaScript via C++.
+You can **create** an image of a worksheet using Aspose.Cells for JavaScript via C++.
 However, sometimes you need to export only a range of cells in a worksheet to an image.
 This article explains how to achieve this.

 ## **Export Range of Cells in a Worksheet to Image**

-To take an image of a range, set the print area to the desired range and then set all margins to 0.
-Also set [**ImageOrPrintOptions.onePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#onePagePerSheet--) to **true**.
+To take an image of a range, set the print area to the desired range and then set all margins to 0. **Also,** set [**ImageOrPrintOptions.onePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#onePagePerSheet--) to **true**.
 The following code takes an image of the range D8:G16.
 Below is a screenshot of the [sample Excel file](47153160.xlsx) used in the code.
 You can try the code with any Excel file.

 ## **Screenshot of Sample Excel File and its Exported Image**